Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Kipchirchir1476/ASS.README.md

 VCS are important as they allow for:
     Collaboration: VCS allows multiple developers to work on the same project simultaneously without overwriting each other’s changes.

-    History Tracking: Every change made to the code is recorded with a timestamp, the author’s information, and a commit message.

     Version Management: VCS enables the creation and management of different versions or branches of the code.
     Backup and Recovery: Since VCS keeps track of every change, it acts as a backup system